Use conditional logic to show / hide product variants in your checkout process - Stripe enabled

 • is not empty” logic: Display specific options when a choice is not empty (e.g., showing map bundles as upsells after selecting a travel guide).

-Before we delve into the details of how to use conditional logic for product variants, let’s explore where you can find and set up this type of conditional logic.
+Before we jump into the details of how to use conditional logic for product variants, let’s explore where you can find and set up this type of conditional logic.

 Setting up conditional logic for product variants in your checkout